 Recommended: At least a C in BC Principles of Mathematics 11, Foundations of Math 11, Pre-Calculus 11 or equivalent.
 (3-0) STAT 108 Statistics for Health Care Students (3 sem. hrs.)
 Students specializing in the field of nursing will explore applied statistics at an introductory level.
 The focus is on developing the conceptual aspects of the subject rather than the mathematical foundations and assumes no prerequisite except elementary algebra.
-Topics include descriptive statistics, probability, the normal, t-, chisquare and F-distributions, confidence intervals, hypothesis testing, correlation, and regression.
+Topics include descriptive statistics, probability, the normal, t-, chi-square and F-distributions, confidence intervals, hypothesis testing, correlation, and regression.
 Applications are directed towards health and biological studies.
 NB: Credit may be received for only one of MATH/STAT 102, 108, 203.
 Only open to nursing students.
 Cross-listed: MATH 108.

 Prerequisite(s): At least a C in BC Principles of Mathematics 11, Foundations of Math 11, Pre-Calculus 11 or equivalent.
-(3-0-1) STAT 203 Probability and Statistics I (3 sem. hrs.)
+(3-1) STAT 203 Probability and Statistics I (3 sem. hrs.)
 An introduction to the theory and application of probability and statistics for students who have experience with calculus.
 Topics include data collection, descriptive statistics, probability, random variables and standard distributions, central limit theorem, hypothesis tests, interval estimates, and linear regression.
 Computer software will be used to display, analyze, and simulate data.
 The focus will be on biostatistics with applications using data from the life sciences.
 NB: Credit is granted for only one of MATH/STAT 102, 108, 203.
-Cross-listed: MATH 203 Prerequisite(s): MATH 123 (3-0) STAT 310 Probability and Statistics (3 sem. hrs.)
-A study of the fundamental principles of mathematical statistics.
-Topics include probability distributions and densities, expectation and moment-generating functions, functions of random variable, sampling distributions, estimation, hypothesis testing, regression and correlation, analysis of variance, nonparametric tests.
-NB: With the instructor's permission, may be taken concurrently with MATH 223.
-Not offered every year.
-See department chair.
+Cross-listed: MATH 203 Prerequisite(s): MATH 123 (3-0) STAT 310 Mathematical Statistics (3 sem. hrs.)
+The mathematics of inferential statistics.
+Topics include probability distributions and densities, expectation, moment-generating functions, functions of random variables, limiting distributions, and the theory behind statistical methods such as estimation, hypothesis testing, regression and correlation.
 Cross-listed: MATH 310.